supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 search in (Device*) "temp\\startup.bat"
 ```

+     >**Important:** If you do not see the *DeviceRegistryEvents* table in the results, an alternative for the following two queries is to use the *DeviceProcessEvents* table as replacement.
+Being that said, use one of the two provided examples below, depending on the table you see in the previous query.

 7. The table - DeviceRegistryEvents looks to have the data already normalized and easy for us to query.
 Expand the rows to see all the columns related to the record.

 8. From our Threat Intelligence, we know that the Threat Actor is using reg.exe to add the registry key.
 The directory is c:\temp.
 The startup.bat can be a different name.
 Enter this KQL statement: